Generic Name: onabotulinumtoxinA

 Reconstituted Botox Cosmetic should be clear, colorless, and free of particulate matter.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration and whenever the solution and the container permit.
 Do not freeze reconstituted Botox Cosmetic.

-Draw at least 0.5 mL (for glabellar lines) or 0.6 mL (for lateral canthal lines) of the properly reconstituted toxin into the sterile syringe, preferably a tuberculin syringe and expel any air bubbles in the syringe barrel.
+Draw at least 0.5 mL (for glabellar lines), 0.6 mL (for lateral canthal lines), or 1 mL (for forehead lines treated in conjunction with glabellar lines) of the properly reconstituted toxin into the sterile syringe, preferably a tuberculin syringe and expel any air bubbles in the syringe barrel.
 Remove the needle used to reconstitute the product and attach a 30-33 gauge needle.
 Confirm the patency of the needle.

 Glabellar facial lines arise from the activity of the corrugator and orbicularis oculi muscles.
 These muscles move the brow medially, and the procerus and depressor supercilii pull the brow inferiorly.
 This creates a frown or “furrowed brow”.
 The location, size, and use of the muscles vary markedly among individuals.
 Lines induced by facial expression occur perpendicular to the direction of action of contracting facial muscles.
 An effective dose for facial lines is determined by gross observation of the patient’s ability to activate the superficial muscles injected.